Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

 STR_VAR luabbr          (optional) 2DA string added to luabbr.2da.
 STR_VAR stweap          (optional) 2DA string added to 25stweap.2da.
 STR_VAR clab_path       (optional) The path to the CLAB-style 2DA file of your kit.
 File is installed and reference is
                         added to kitlist.2da.
-Omit to use CLAB of specified source kit or parent class instead.
+Omit to inherit CLAB of specified source kit or parent class (single class only) instead.
 STR_VAR kittable        (optional) List of which class and race combinations the kit should be available for, as per
                         kittable.2da.
 Kit will be available for all races if omitted.
 Use parameter "visible" instead if you want to make the kit unavailable for all races during character creation.